evangeliazve/aacl-public/README.md

 These scripts document the collection procedure used for the CLIMATENEWSFR corpus.
 They are parameterized command-line scripts and do not execute at import time.

-News articles were collected with Google News RSS/decoding utilities.
-X-sharing activity was collected through the X API.
+News articles were collected from Google News results using the [GNews Python library](https://pypi.org/project/gnews/), with the French query `changement climatique`.
+The default collection window matches the paper: `2025-04-02` to `2025-05-25`.
+The article-level text used for downstream embedding is constructed from the available title and lead paragraph.

-Raw article text, raw social-media traces, and private collection files are not redistributed.
+X-sharing activity was collected separately through the official [X API](https://docs.x.com/x-api/introduction).

 ---